 Birds commonly sighted in Annadel include the western scrub jay, Steller’s jay, wild turkey, wood duck, acorn and pileated woodpeckers, pygmy owls, black phoebe, and dark-eyed junco.

-Wildflowers bloom as early as January and run into September, but the really magnificent displays tend to occur in spring — particularly in April and May.
-You’ll find lupines, blue-eyed grass, popcorn flower, poppies, buttercups, bluedicks, shooting stars, iris, zigadene, hound’s tongue, linanthus, and more.
+Wildflowers bloom as early as January and run into September, but the really magnificent displays tend to occur in spring.
+In April and May, you’ll find lupines, blue-eyed grass, popcorn flower, poppies, buttercups, bluedicks, shooting stars, iris, zigadene, hound’s tongue, linanthus, and more.
 Maybe you’ll even spot a fairy slipper orchid.

 Other ways to enjoy Trione-Annadel: